code-kat14/my_mr_clean/README.md

 Create a visual representation of all the most meaningful words on a Wikipedia article.

 ## Description
-1. Retrieve the raw data from a Wikipedia Article (In this case it will be an article on
+1. Retrieve the raw data from a Wikipedia Article (In this case it will be an article on the Ozone layer).
+2. Removed any redundant data and text from article
+   - Hmtl tags
+   - images
+   - any mathmatical equations that us {{math}} template
+   - stop words (low meaning words) such as "the", "of", "is" ...

 ## Installation
-TODO - How to install your project? npm install? make? make re?

 ## Usage
 TODO - How does it work?